 2. Keep me updated on your brands and products

 The majority of symbol retailers (60%) would welcome training modules, directly from suppliers, informing them about their products, brands, offers and NPD.
-More than 1-in-2 retailers would like to be able to access these types of modules on their mobile devises, giving them flexibility to read and learn at a time convenient to them.
+More than 1-in-2 retailers would like to be able to access these types of modules on their mobile devices, giving them the flexibility to read and learn at a time convenient to them.

 3. Ensure your sales reps are well-informed

 20-25% of symbol retailers question the accuracy of the information that sales reps share with them.
 Recent research shows that only 38% of retailers think sales reps ALWAYS give accurate information, even about their own products and brands.
-The cost of supplier sales reps passing on incorrect information could be significant, from both a financial and 'trust building' perspective.
+The cost of supplier sales reps passing on incorrect information could be significant, from both a financial and trust-building perspective.

 4. Don't rely solely on your field-based sales team to spread the word

 Suppliers should not assume that information from their sales reps is filtering all the way through to store staff.
 38% of symbol retailers say that sales reps don't talk to their staff, they only speak to store managers.
 There is a risk that things will get 'lost in translation', or even not passed on to store staff.
 It's worth noting that most store staff don't regularly read trade press either.
-Suppliers need to find a way to communicate critical information, not only to the store managers, but to the store staff.
+Suppliers need to find a way to communicate critical information, not only to the store managers but to the store staff.

 5. Let's take it online

 61% of symbol retailers say they'd like access to online training modules.
 At Bolt, we’re working with leading FMCG suppliers, to embrace eLearning and develop training modules that ensure their field-based sales force is armed with the right tools to grow sales with their retail partners.
-And, better still, in some cases they're 'cutting out the middle man' and sending these eLearning modules DIRECTLY to the retailers and retail staff.
+And, better still, in some cases, they're cutting out the middle man and sending these eLearning modules DIRECTLY to the retailers and retail staff.